wacncontent/CustomizeTool/output/articles/multi-factor-authentication/multi-factor-authentication-get-started-portal.md

 - The Azure Multi-Factor Authentication Web Service SDK must be installed in IIS 6.x, IIS 7.x or higher on the server that the Azure Multi-Factor Authentication Server is installed on.
 - The Azure Multi-Factor Authentication Web Service SDK must be secured with an SSL certificate.
 - User Portal must be able to connect to the Azure Multi-Factor Authentication Web Service SDK over SSL.
-- User Portal must be able to authenticate to the Azure Multi-Factor Authentication Web Service SDK using the credentials of a service account that is a member of a security group called “PhoneFactor Admins”.
+- User Portal must be able to authenticate to the Azure Multi-Factor Authentication Web Service SDK using the credentials of a service account that is a member of a security group called "PhoneFactor Admins".
 This service account and group exist in Active Directory if the Azure Multi-Factor Authentication Server is running on a domain-joined server.
 This service account and group exist locally on the Azure Multi-Factor Authentication Server if it is not joined to a domain.

 Installing the user portal on a server other than the Azure Multi-Factor Authentication Server requires the following three steps: